 - Truth: “No, in all these things we are more than conquerors through him who loved us.” — Romans 8:37

 Action Step: Head over to Google and type in “Bible verses about [whatever you’re dealing with].”
 For example, Bible verses about God’s love, Bible verses about how God takes care of us, Bible verses about worry, etc. What does the Bible have to say about the lies you’ve been believing?
+Having scripture to affirm you will help you to take every thought captive.
+Let’s learn how.

 3. Proclaim the Truth Over Your Life